What Is Organic Search?

 Organic results are the unpaid listings below the ads.
 They appear because the search engine’s algorithm has judged them to be the most relevant and trustworthy responses to the query.
 No direct payment is made for these positions.
 SEO is the practice of earning them.

-The results page is not just a list of blue links.
+The results page is more than a list of blue links.
 Depending on the query, it may include:

 The mix of features on a SERP tells you a lot about what Google thinks a searcher wants.
 A query like “best running shoes” returns product listings and reviews.
 A query like “how to tie a bowline knot” returns video results and step-by-step guides.